L-Serodio/slothful-newsletter/README.md

 # Slothful-newsletter
-A page with news and information from different sources, developed using the puppeteer library to scrape data.
+A page with news and information from different sources.

 ## Libraries:
 - Typescript